There is a new Minuscule movie soon to be released in France, so I am reposting this article I did on the first one.

 The cinematography is quite impressive.
 The movie uses live action backgrounds, into which the cartoony insects are placed.
 I loved how they had fun playing with scale, and how the size of something was used to get a laugh, either by making it seem really big, or really small.

-HERE is a link to the Minuscule playlist on YouTube, where you can see all of the TV episodes.
+HERE is a link to the Minuscule page on YouTube, where you can see all of the TV episodes, and more.
 They are not quite as high quality as the feature.
-I’ll post this one that uses the age-old gag of something sticky that’s hard to get loose from:
+Here is a sample compilation.